kagancetin/MultiWasm/README.md

 Description:
-There are two Blazor web assembly projects and one Blazorserver project to serve Blazor web assembly pages.
+There are two Blazor web assembly projects (Client and Admin) and one Blazorserver project (Web) to serve Blazor web assembly pages.

 How to use:
 Clone repo and run MultiWasm.Web